edsu/wikigeo/README.md

 wikigeo
 =======

-wikigeo allows you to fetch [geojson](http://www.geojson.org/geojson-spec.html) for wikipedia articles around a given geographic coordinate.
+wikigeo allows you to fetch [geojson](http://www.geojson.org/geojson-spec.html) for [Wikipedia](http://wikipedia.org) articles around a given geographic coordinate.
 It can easily be slotted into working with [Leaflet's geojson support](http://leafletjs.com/examples/geojson.html).

 Basics
 ------